Staff of The Writing & Learning Studio

 One full-time English faculty member, Grace Rhodes, is the director of The Writing & Learning Studio.
 Grace is also professor of the studio credit courses, ENGL 089 and ENGL 098 and the tutor education course, EDULA 199, and acts as the SCC campus coordinator for eTutoring.
 Grace has a bachelor's degree from The Evergreen State College in Olympia, Washington, and a master's degree from Pacific Lutheran University, Tacoma, Washington.
 She began working at Shoreline in 1988 as the first director of the studio (formerly called the Reading/Writing Learning Center) and has been developing and directing the program ever since.

 In addition to the director, the studio has a staff of learning assistants.
-During each hour the studio is open, two or three learning assistants are working.
+During each hour the studio is open, usually two or three learning assistants are working.
 Learning assistants have a range of education and experience, the majority having a bachelor's or master's degree, while others may be SCC students working toward their degrees.
 In addition to their individual educational backgrounds, all studio assistants begin their employment here with an intensive nine-hour orientation to tutoring and participate in ongoing professional development activities throughout each quarter, and if they are SCC students, they must enroll in the tutor education course, EDULA 199, “Tutoring Writing & Learning: Theory & Practice.

 All learning assistants are hourly employees with a current top wage of $10.13 per hour.
 As you'll read below, some of the assistants have worked in the studio over 15 years.
 Each of them has written a brief statements about themselves, presented below in order of experience (from most to least studio experience):